How To Tell If Your Baby Has Colic & How To Help

 Once your baby is crying and screaming, it can be hard to know how to calm them down.
 You'll first want to help them relieve any gas or stomach discomfort they may have by burping them.
 But chances are they're overstimulated and need to get back to a calm state.

 Swaddling is one of the best things you can do for a baby at this age.
 The benefits are far-reaching, which isn't surprising since the closeness a swaddle gives mimics baby's time in the womb.
 The Dreamland Baby weighted swaddle offers the additional benefit of deep pressure stimulation.
-Its ability to increase serotonin and melatonin is exactly what a colicky baby needs to calm down and be able to sleep.
 And once your baby starts showing signs of rolling over, you can transition them to the Dreamland Baby Wearable Blanket.